SystemsApproach/ops/provision.rst

 interface, where the *Device Type* implies the specific interfaces.

-Finally, the virtual interfaces for the Device must be specified, with its ``label`` field set to the physical network interface that it is assigned.
+Finally, the virtual interfaces for the Device must be specified, with its *Label* field set to the physical network interface that it is assigned.
 IP addresses are then assigned to the physical and virtual interfaces we have defined.
 The Management Server should always have the first IP address in each range, and they should be incremental, as